A luminaire is an architectural element that enhances the design and creates a unique effect by giving off light.

 What is the Difference Between a Light and a Luminaire?

 A light and a luminaire are related but different concepts.
-Light refers to the actual source of illumination, such as a light bulb or a LED panel.
+A light refers to the actual source of illumination, such as a light bulb or a LED panel.
 A luminaire, on the other hand, refers to the entire lighting fixture that houses the light source, including the lampshade or housing, electrical components, and any supporting structures.

 The luminaire is designed to control and direct the light emitted by the light source to achieve the desired lighting effect.
 Luminaire design can have a significant impact on the distribution of light, the colour temperature, and the overall ambiance of a space.